Best Calorie Tracker for Gym Users (2026)

 Most serious gym users run a separate workout tracker — Hevy, Strong, Boostcamp, RP Hypertrophy, or similar.
 The food tracker doesn’t need to handle workouts; the workout tracker doesn’t need to handle food.

-MacroFactor doesn’t integrate workout data and doesn’t need to.
-PlateLens is photo-only and doesn’t integrate with workout apps.
+PlateLens is photo-first food logging and doesn’t try to handle sets and reps.
+MacroFactor doesn’t integrate workout data either.
 MyFitnessPal Premium has its own workout module that’s adequate but not as good as specialized apps.

 Bottom Line

-Most gym progress problems aren’t tracker problems — they’re protein-floor problems disguised as tracker problems.
-Pick the tool that solves protein discipline first.
+Most gym progress problems aren’t tracker problems — they’re macro-accuracy and logging-consistency problems disguised as tracker problems.
+PlateLens solves both at once.

 The 6 apps, ranked